 This is the distance between the camera position and the camera rotation centre.
 When this property is not zero, the camera position is the rotation centre around which the actual camera rotates.
 With this effect you can create spectacular movie like camera movements.

 This is the distance between your eyes.
-This is used for stereo rendering.
+It is used for stereo rendering.
 Set it to 0 for normal rendering.